 Granted, a demonstration is important.
 But working through problems and failing to arrive at the correct result is significantly more effective at teaching than simply having an instructor demonstrate the correct way to do something over and over.

 Demonstration is a critical part of introducing new material.
 But actually working with the material is the primary way for learning it.

 5 – Take Home Materials and Reference

-A dead give-away of quality training is that you the finish training with take-home materials that you worked on during the training.
+A dead giveaway of quality training is that you finish the training with take-home materials that you worked on during the training.
 Several pages of notes do not count as take-home material.

 What it comes down to is this: